ablomm/ablomm-cpu/docs/assembler/expressions.md

 1 * 2 * (16 / 4 >>> 2) << 1;
 ```

 This example will assemble to machine code which contains the literal value of the expression.
-This is an example of a Gen Literal, which is described in the [Gen Literals section](#gen-literals).
+This is an example of a gen literal, which is described in the [Gen Literals section](#gen-literals).

 You may also include expressions in [assignments](assignments.md) and [instruction operands](instructions.md#operands):